Home > Blackpool Profile > Life Expectancy

 Whereas life expectancy (LE) is an estimate of how many years a person might be expected to live, healthy life expectancy (HLE) is an estimate of how many years they might live in 'good' health.
 The HLE estimate was calculated using self-reported prevalence of 'Good' general health collected in the Annual Population Survey.
 Comparisons of HLE between England and Blackpool show a greater difference than for LE alone.

-• Blackpool has the lowest HLE for males and the second lowest for females of any UTLA in England and Wales
+• Blackpool has the lowest HLE for males and the third lowest for females of any upper tier local authority in England

-• HLE in Blackpool males is just 51.8 years, almost 10 years lower than England as a whole, 61.5 years
+• HLE in Blackpool males is just 50.9 years, 10 years lower than England as a whole, 60.9 years

-• Female HLE is 52.9 years, 9 years lower than the England average of 61.9 years
+• Female HLE is 51.8 years, over 9 years lower than the England average of 61.3 years

 Source: ONS, Healthy Life Expectancy